rauphel/plane-game/proposal.md

 ## Needs to Have
 Implemented = 🟢 not Implemented = 🔴
 ### 1: Terrain
-- procedually genereated terrain 🔴
+- an ocean surrounding the airfield
 - Airfield 🔴
     - airfield collision
 - render distance 🟢